t3n/graphql/Readme.md

 ```

 would invoke the QueryResolver in first place and call the `products()` method.
 This method
-returns an array with Product Objects.
-For each of the Objects the ProductResolver is used.
+returns an array with Product objects.
+For each of the objects the ProductResolver is used.
 To fetch the actual value there is a DefaultFieldResolver.
 If you do not configure a method
-named as the requests property it will kick in.
-The DefaultFieldResolver will try to fetch
+named as the requests property it will be used to fetch the value.
+The DefaultFieldResolver
-the data itself via `ObjectAccess::getProperty($source, $fieldName)`.
+will try to fetch the data itself via `ObjectAccess::getProperty($source, $fieldName)`.
-So if you Product Object has a `getName()` it will be used.
+So if your Product Object has a `getName()` it will be used.
 You can still overload the
 implementation just like in the example.

 All resolver methods share the same signature: